 To be honest, we were kind of surprised by this one since word on whether or not the all-too-common phrase is slightly murky.
 Is "beauty" sleep actually a thing?
 Experts debate the matter.
 That being said, Day seems to fall in the camp that supports ample hours of shut-eye as a successful skin assistant.

 Her mantra?
 Getting at least eight hours of sleep translates to giving tired skin the time it craves to rest and recharge.
 Day explains that stress hormones like cortisol plummet at night while growth hormones simultaneously rise—creating the perfect breeding ground for the cellular repair that makes our skin look clear and glowy.
 (Just make sure you wipe your day and makeup off before hitting the sheets!)

 Here's an unexpected bit of news.
 When you do or don't eat (and how long you fast while you sleep between dinner and breakfast) could actually make a huge difference in regard to the health of your skin.

 "I'm a big fan of intermittent fasting," says Day.
-"That means a 1-2 to 14-hours-a-day fast—eight hours as you're sleeping at night and then two to three hours on either side of that.
+"That means a 14-hours-a-day fast—eight hours as you're sleeping at night and then two to three hours on either side of that.
 It helps regulate metabolism and energy even more than sleep, and that allows the skin to repair itself."

 According to Day, glow benefits could include a firmer, more hydrated and resilient complexion.